eversign/eversign-ruby-sdk/README.md

 # Not actively maintained

 As of June 10th, 2021, Ruby SDK for eversign is no longer actively supported.
-Reason for this is lack of community interest in this specific SDK.
+The reason for this is the lack of community interest in this specific SDK.

 Important notes:
-- New community contributed fixes will be merged and distributed if tests are green.
+- New community-contributed fixes will be merged and distributed if tests are green.
-- New community contributed features will be merged and distributed if they include test coverage.
+- New community-contributed features will be merged and distributed if they include test coverage.
-- If you are already using Ruby SDK in your project please notice that on April 6th, 2021, the gem hosted on rubygems.org as been renamed from `eversign` to `eversign-sdk`.
-Please make sure you switch to the new gem `eversign-sdk` to get the latest updates and to improve visibility on how much is this gem in use.
+- On April 6th, 2021, the gem hosted on rubygems.org as been renamed from `eversign` to `eversign-sdk`.
+Please make sure you switch to the new gem eversign-SDK to get the latest updates and improve visibility on how much this gem is in use.
-- If you are starting with new project/integration with eversign, consider other integration options that we are providing as well ([PHP SDK](https://github.com/eversign/eversign-php-sdk), [Python SDK](https://github.com/eversign/eversign-python-sdk), [eversign public API](https://eversign.com/api/documentation)).
+- If you are starting with new project/integration with eversign, consider other integration options that we are providing ([PHP SDK](https://github.com/eversign/eversign-php-sdk), [Python SDK](https://github.com/eversign/eversign-python-sdk), [eversign public API](https://eversign.com/api/documentation)).

 # Eversign Ruby SDK